From pet to best-friend: a dog’s journey as he trains to be a companion for the visionless

-A dog is a man’s best friend (overused, perhaps, but very true.)
+A dog is a man’s best friend (overused, perhaps, but very true nonetheless.)

-The emotional bonding between the dog and its owner hardly described in words
+The emotional bonding between the dog and its owner is one that can be hardly described in words.

 He opens his eyes for the first time on his 28th day, orchestrating a wave of ‘awws’ by all those insights.
-On day 40, he responds to his name.
+On day 40, he starts to respond to his name.
 Running across the grounds towards you as you call out his name, it’s like a little treat for him, the master is calling me.

 When he’s about 10 weeks old, he’s taken (leaving all those behind in tears) to his raiser’s family home.
-He learns to bond with people and receives all the love and care from a family that teaches him to care for those around him.
+Here he is taught to bond with people and receives all the love and care from a family that teaches him to care for those around him.

-The adopting family plays games and gives the little chap treats to keep him happy and energetic
+The raiser’s family plays games and gives the little chap treats to keep him happy and energetic.

-It keeps all along with his weight and height in strict observation to keep him healthy and fit.
-At about 14 weeks he is moving away from his raisers (again, leaving them in tears) and sent for his final training.
+All along his weight and height are kept in strict observation to keep him healthy and fit.
+At about 14 weeks he is taken from his raiser’s family (again, leaving them in tears) and sent for his final training.

-He learns to walk in a straight line in the center of the pavement unless there’s some obstacle; to judge height or width so that his owner does not bump their head or shoulders.
-They realize not to turn corners unless told to do and stop at curbs and wait for the command telling him in which direction to go next.
+He learns to walk in a straight line in the centre of the pavement unless there’s some obstacle; to judge height or width so that his owner does not bump their head or shoulders.
+They’re made aware of not to turn corners unless told do, and stop at curbs and wait for the command telling him in which direction to go next.